 IMPORTANT NOTE: The time you select on the order form is your preferred time.
 The museum or attraction will automatically confirm the closest available time, which can be anytime during opening hours on the selected date, if your preferred time is no longer available.

-Visit the MAV (Virtual Archaeological Museum) and live a unique experience - a journey back in time to discover a world that disappeared two thousand years ago.
 Through scenographic reconstructions, multi-sensory environmental effects, virtual interfaces, holograms and interactive installations you'll experience the tremendous eruption of 79 DC, visit the Villa of Mysteries, walk around the Forum, enter the Schola Armaturarum (House of the Gladiators), be captured by the fascination of the baths or a show at the theater.

 Virtual reality and your imagination bring the stories and characters back to life – and even common objects spring back to life thanks to technology.